DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_3

-          is the difference between **source code** and **object code**?
+         What is the difference between **source code** and **object code**?

-         Source code can contain simple things like variables and values.
+         - [ ] Source code can contain simple things like variables and values.
 Object code can contain more complex objects like data structures.

-         - [ ] Contrary to it's name, object code has nothing to do with creating objects!
+           -   Contrary to it's name, object code has nothing to do with creating objects!

-         Object code can contain simple things like variables and values.
+         - [ ] Object code can contain simple things like variables and values.
 Source code can contain more complex objects like data structures.

-         - [ ] Source code and object code both contain variables, values, and data structures.
+           -   Source code and object code both contain variables, values, and data structures.
                They're just written in a different way.

-         Object code is the code that your program is written in.
+         - [ ] Object code is the code that your program is written in.
 Source code is the translated version of this code that the computer can understand.

-         - [x] You seem to have things a bit mixed up!
+           -   You seem to have things a bit mixed up!

-         Source code is the code that your program is written in.
+         - [x] Source code is the code that your program is written in.
 Object code is the translated version of this code that the computer can understand.

            +   The computer can either use an interpreter or a compiler to make the translation.

    .. tb-tab:: Q4